ahmedrashed-ml/GraphRec/README.md

 # GraphRec
 This is our implementation for the recsys 2019 paper:

-Ahmed Rashed, Josif Grabocka, and Lars Schmidt-Thieme.
+Rashed, Ahmed, Josif Grabocka, and Lars Schmidt-Thieme.
+"Attribute-aware non-linear co-embeddings of graph features."13th ACM Conference on Recommender Systems (RecSys).
 2019.
-Attribute-Aware Non-Linear Co-Embeddings of Graph Features .
-InThirteenth ACMConference on Recommender Systems (RecSys ’19)
 ## Enviroment
 	* pandas==1.0.3
 	* tensorflow==1.14.0